Stochastic portfolio theory with price impact: Proofs for Section

-where in the second equality we used the cyclical property of trace and expanded out terms to obtain $d[\log S]$ in place of $d[S]$.
-In the final two inequalities we used the fact that the trace of a product of positive definite matrices is less than the product of the traces and that the eigenvalues of $(\beta^P)^\top\beta^P$ are bounded by one courtesy of Proposition~\ref{prop:AP}.
-Substituting this into \eqref{eqn:QV_mu_bound} and writing in integral form yields the bound
+where in the second equality we used the cyclical property of trace and rewrote $d[S]$ in terms of $d[\log S]$.
+In the final two inequalities we used the bound $\mathrm{Tr}((\beta^P)^\top\beta^P) \leq d$, which follows from the fact that the eigenvalues of $(\beta^P)^\top\beta^P$ are bounded by one courtesy of Proposition~\ref{prop:AP}.
+Substituting this into \eqref{eqn:QV_mu_bound} and writing the expression in integral form yields the bound